Abkhazia–Tuvalu relations: History

 In 2013, Tuvalu changed its government.
 The new prime minister Enele Sopoaga began active negotiations with Georgia after being elected.

 On 31 March 2014, in Tbilisi, Georgia and Tuvalu established diplomatic and consular relations.
-Tuvalu stated that they recognized the territorial integrity of Georgia within its internationally recognized borders and that Abkhazia and South Ossetia are Georgian regions.
+Tuvalu stated that they recognised the territorial integrity of Georgia within its internationally recognised borders and that Abkhazia and South Ossetia are Georgian regions.
 Tuvalu reaffirmed its belief in Georgia's sovereignty and territorial integrity, as well as its respect for the principles of international law.
 Thus, Tuvalu revoked its 2011 agreement with Abkhazia and formally ended diplomatic ties.